UofT-DSI/shell/04_instructors/README.md

 ## How do you assign assignments?
 Technical Facilitators are encouraged to introduce assignments as early as possible in the learning module.
 The Technical Facilitator should describe the assignment to participants and explain how the topics covered in the module will equip them with the knowledge and skills to complete the assignment.

-## How an assignment is expected to be completed and delivered?
+## How is an assignment is expected to be completed and delivered?
 Participants are expected to complete the assignment by the end of the first week.
-They will deliver the assignment by opening up a pull request on their copied repo.
+They will deliver the assignment by opening a pull request on their copied repo.
 The learner will also add a Learning Support Staff as a reviewer indicating they delivered a completed assignment, and it is ready to be evaluated as `complete` or `incomplete`.

 ## What is the criteria for `complete` or `incomplete`?
 The criteria for a `complete` or `incomplete` is if all parts of the program are working, and nothing in the code is broken.
 For some assignments, a rubric is provided outlining the criteria needed to assess an assignment as incomplete.